 Old Drugs in Your Medicine Cabinet?
 Here’s What to Do with Them

 Unused medications pose a risk to other people and the planet.
-Learn about upcoming takeback events and other safe ways to dispose of old drugs.
+Learn about how to dispose of them safely.

 They’re haunting the back of your medicine cabinet like the Ghosts of Illnesses Past.

 Pain pills your doctor prescribed years ago after that operation.
 Antibiotics from a child’s last ear infection.
 Half-finished, crusty bottles of cough syrup and leftover sleeping pills.

 It’s bad enough these old drugs are taking up valuable storage space.
 But they could also be dangerous to people and the environment.